More China coronavirus cases, deaths; U.S. urges citizens off ship

 Alarm about the ship was raised after a man who left it in Hong Kong was diagnosed with the virus.
 Those who have tested positive have been taken off to hospital.

-The United States has imposed some of the toughest curbs on travelers from China even though the WHO has not recommended travel bans, and Chinese officials have criticized an “over-reaction” by some countries.
+The United States has imposed some of the toughest restrictions on travelers from China even though the World Health Organization (WHO) has not recommended travel bans.

-China is confident the epidemic will be over soon, its vice minister of foreign affairs said.
+A top Chinese official acknowledged the virus was a huge challenge, but defended the government’s management of it and lashed out at the “over-reaction” of some countries.

-“The impact of the epidemic on the Chinese economy will be short term and temporary,” Qin Gang said at the Munich Security Conference.
+State Councillor Wang Yi, who also serves as China’s foreign minister, said China had taken decisive measures, many going beyond international health regulations and WHO recommendations.

 The virus is killing about 2% of those infected and has spread faster than other respiratory viruses that emerged this century.